alexsexton/kitchen-sink/Readme.md

 A lightweight and complete framework for projects.

+## To Do

+Partial out SCSS into folders (partials/common/components) Load in JS components

 ## Key Points

-Lean, standards compliant and accessible re-usable code and modules.
+Lean, standards compliant and accessible re-usable code and components.

 CSS classes with consistent and relevant naming conventions.

-We'll use jQuery and only include components common to all projects.

 Should work down to IE7 - it'll hopefully degrade nicely.